signalogic/SigDL/README.md

 <a name="TexasInstrumentsC66x"></a>
 ## Texas Instruments c66x

-Deep learning model support for c66x multicore CPUs is pending cloud solution support from Texas Instruments.
-Fundamentally, c66x devices are able to perform energy-efficient, high performance deep learning, as demonstrated in this [deep learning embedded target comparison paper by Dr. Nachiket Kapre](http://nachiket.github.io/publications/caffepresso_cases2016.pdf) at the University of Waterloo.
-Whether TI will embrace the need for a cloud based c66x deep learning solution to support c66x device-accurate model compression, re-training, and re-testing for embedded targets is a pending question.
+Fundamentally, TI devices containing c66x cores are able to perform energy-efficient, high performance deep learning, as demonstrated in this [deep learning embedded target comparison paper by Dr. Nachiket Kapre](http://nachiket.github.io/publications/caffepresso_cases2016.pdf) at the University of Waterloo.
+It's unknown if TI will embrace the need for a cloud based deep learning solution that supports c66x device-accurate CICD flow, including model compression, re-training, and re-testing.
+The current TIDL (TI Deep Learning) solution, which supports ADAS and other embedded devices containing c66x cores, uses software emulation (see "Notes about the model compression CICD flow", above).

-As a potential basis for a c66x device-accurate deep learning cloud solution, the architecture shown in the pictures and links below already works.
+As a potential basis for a c66x device-accurate cloud solution, the architecture shown in the pictures and links already works for HPC applications and can be adapted.
 Currently this architecture supports OpenCV, C/C++, Python, c66x math and DSP libraries, 8-bit MAC operations (32-bit accumulation), and other essential deep learning components, but a substantial amount of additional work is needed to create a deep learning CICD reference solution.
 At minimum, such a solution should incorporate TensorFlow, Caffe, and the deep learning and compression models mentioned in the Readme intro above.

 The images below show multiple 64-core PCIe cards (up to 384 or more c66x cores depending on server form-factor, suitable for training on high resolution data sets), in standard 1U and 2U Dell and HP servers.